Study level

 Implementation of a peptide synthesis strategy

-Presentation of the expected results according to the chosen strategies
+Presentation of expected results based on chosen strategies

 L3 level in organic chemistry